Kav-K/HomeAlarmPi/README.md

 https://youtu.be/hSgm7C1WC1E

+NEW ADDITION: Text message alerts - You must create a twilio account to be able to recieve text message alerts.
+I have put the framework in the code, but you must replace your SID and Auth Token to get it to work.

 NEW ADDITION: Arm/Unarm button - Press button to arm, press again to unarm.
 Alarm will not ring when unarmed.
 Not possible to unarm while an alarm is active unless authenticated first by a card.
 Arm and unarm colors are configurable.